Sanka1610/RVX-anddea/README.md

 This module applies ReVanced patches created by anddea.

 ## Download
-You can get the latest release [here].
+You can get the latest release [here](https://github.com/Sanka1610main/RVX-anddea-Module/releases/).

 ※ The builds are generated using GitHub Actions.